cthbleachbit/aosc-os-core/assets/rfc/core5-optimization-overlay.md

 Notes
 -----

-- ¹ However, it should be pointed out that this description comes with exceptions for ARMv7 (armel) where NEON is required, on MIPS32/64 (mipsel, mips64el) where MIPS-II (thus excluding MIPS-I) and MIPS64r2 (thus excluding MIPS64r1) ABIs are required, and on PowerPC 64-bit Big Endian (ppc64) where AltiVec is required (thus excluding some Freescale-based PowerPC 64-bit processors, which are used on some AmigaONE desktop computers, e.g. the A5000).
+- ¹ However, it should be pointed out that this description comes with exceptions for ARMv7 (armel) where NEON is required, on MIPS (mips64el, mips64r2el) where MIPS-III (thus excluding MIPS-II) and MIPS64r2 (thus excluding MIPS64r1) ABIs are required, and on PowerPC 64-bit Big Endian (ppc64) where AltiVec is required (thus excluding some Freescale-based PowerPC 64-bit processors, which are used on some AmigaONE desktop computers, e.g. the A5000).
 - ² Larabel, Michael.
 "Optimized Binaries Provide Great Benefits For Intel Haswell,” Phoronix, 15 June, 2013. http://www.phoronix.com/scan.php?page=article&item=intel_core_avx2